 He is a member and convener of numerous scientific and research committees.
 In these practical settings he has been extensively involved in the education of medical students, medical practitioners, nurses and other health professionals and have contributed to the development of policy and practice guidelines in a wide range of areas.

-Professor Komesaroff has authored over 350 peer reviewed articles and 14 books, the most recent of which is his novel, "Riding a crocodile: A physician's tale", the world's first bioethical thriller.
+Professor Komesaroff has authored over 450 peer reviewed articles and 16 books, which include his novel, "Riding a crocodile: A physician's tale", the world's first bioethical thriller.
 He is the Chair of the editorial board of the Journal of Bioethical Inquiry and honorary ethics editor for the Internal Medicine Journal.
-He has received many peer reviewed grants, and has supervised more than 35 PhD students.
+He has received many peer reviewed grants, and has supervised more than 45 PhD students.
 He is extensively involved in the teaching of ethics and the philosophy of medicine at both undergraduate and postgraduate level.
-He is actively involved in a number of research projects in clinical ethics, including investigations of complementary medicine, HIV, Haemophilia, menopause, genetic testing, relationships with pharmaceutical industry, migrants from the Horn of Africa, obesity, cosmetic surgery and palliative care.
+He is actively involved in a number of research projects in clinical ethics, including issues relating to COVID-19, voluntary assisted dying, end of life care, conflicts of interests, the impact of foreign aid, complementary medicines, genetic testing, relationships with pharmaceutical industry, migrants from the Horn of Africa, obesity and other topics.

 Professor Komesaroff believes that one of the objects of medical research is to contribute to the improvement of clinical practice and the development of new, more effective social policies.
 In order to achieve these goals most effectively it is important to draw on a wide range of forms of knowledge and expertise and to undertake rigorous and precise data collection, using the methodological strategies that are most appropriate to the task at hand.